Composite Boson Mapping for Lattice Boson Systems

 where the positive eigenvalues $\omega _{\mathbf{k}}$ determine the excitation spectrum.
 The Bogoliubov equation depends on the generic transformation $U$ previously defined.
-We are now ready to derive a Hartree-Bose (HB) like equation for this transformation upon minimization of the free energy with respect to the condensed CB structure $U_{\mathbf{m}}^{0}$.
+Upon minimization of the free energy with respect to the condensed CB structure $U_{\mathbf{m}}^{0}$ we derive a Hartree like equation for this transformation.
 The resulting equation can be cast in matrix form

-The derivation of the matrix elements of $h$ for $L \times L$ clusters, given in the Supplemental Material, is straightforward though lengthy.
-The HB Hamiltonian $h$ depends on the Hartree transformation $U$, on the Bogoliubov amplitudes $X_{\mathbf{k}},~~Y_{\mathbf{k}}$, and on the fraction of the condensate $\sigma^2$.
+The derivation of the matrix elements of $h$ for $L \times L$ clusters, given in the SM, is straightforward though lengthy.
+The Hartree Hamiltonian $h$ depends on the unitary transformation $U$, on the Bogoliubov amplitudes $X_{\mathbf{k}},~~Y_{\mathbf{k}}$, and on the fraction of the condensate $\sigma^2$.
 Strictly speaking, the self-consistent Hartree diagonalization provides a single eigenvector defining the structure of the condensed CB and the corresponding lowest eigenvalue, which is the Lagrange multiplier $\lambda $.
 However, after attaining self-consistency the matrix diagonalization procedure supplies a complete set of eigenstates that are orthogonal to the condensed CB.
-It is in this basis orthogonal to the condensate where the Bogoliubov Hamiltonian (\ref{MF}) is expressed.
-We seek a self-consistent solution of the coupled set of equations determined by the diagonalization of the HB Hamiltonian (\ref{h}) that fixes the Hartree transformation $U$ and the Langrange multiplier $\lambda $, and the Bogoliubov equations (\ref{RPA}) that provides the Bogoliubov amplitudes $X_{\mathbf{k}}$ and $Y_{\mathbf{k}}$, together with the expectation value of the physical condition ($\ref{Constraint}$) for the determination of the CB condensed fraction $\sigma ^{2}$.
+It is in this basis orthogonal to the condensate where the mean-field Hamiltonian (\ref{MF}) is expressed.
+We seek a self-consistent solution of the coupled set of equations given by the Hartree eigensystem (\ref{h}) which fixes the unitary transformation $U$ and the Langrange multiplier $\lambda$, the Bogoliubov equations (\ref{RPA}) that provide the Bogoliubov amplitudes $X_{\mathbf{k}}$ and $Y_{\mathbf{k}}$, together with the expectation value of the physical constraint ($\ref{Constraint}$) that determines the CB condensed fraction $\sigma ^{2}$.